 High frequency hearing loss can be prevented by avoiding extended and repetitive exposure to noises above 75 decibels or by wearing hearing protection when exposed to these noisy environments.
 High frequency hearing loss can be treated with hearing aids.

 High frequency hearing loss can impede your ability to communicate with others, concentrate, identify surrounding dangers, and to enjoy music.
 Getting a hearing test is the best way to determine your hearing abilities and address any problems.

 Hearing And Audiology can provide affordable hearing tests in Perth for adults and children.
-Get in touch with our team by calling 08 (08) 9388 8003 or enquiring online.
-We are hearing specialists with more than 30 years of experience and two audiological clinics in Perth- Duncraig and Subiaco, and one in Geraldton.
+Get in touch with our team by calling (08) 9388 8003 or enquiring online.
+We are hearing specialists with more than 30 years of experience and three audiological clinics in Perth- Duncraig, Manning and Subiaco, and one in Geraldton.